 La Sportiva Boulder X vs. TX4

-In terms of structure and features, the Boulder X and the TX4 (both are approach shoes from La Sportiva) have quite a lot of differences.
-This part lists and describes the components of each offering.
+In terms of structure and features, the Boulder X and the TX4 have quite a lot of differences.
+This section lists and describes the components of each offering.

 Outsole.
 The common features between the two are the Impact Brake System and the circular lugs on the outsole.
-More info on this can be seen in the Outsole section above.
 As for the rubber compound, they differ.
 The rubber of the Boulder X uses the Idrogrip, while the TX4 uses the Megagrip.
-The outsole of the latter is also built with an enhanced stability area and comes with a heel brake for stopping power.
+The outsole of the latter is also built with an enhanced stability area and comes with a more pronounced heel brake for extra stopping power.

 Fit.
 The Boulder X has a regular width overall.
 On the other hand, the TX4 is wide in the toe box area.